NethermindEth/stellar-private-payments/e2e-freighter/README.md

   into the generated Freighter profile (profile generation in CI)
 - `E2E_ACCOUNT_D_ADDRESS` — registered recipient address for the
   Freighter transfer tests (05, 10, 11; address only, no secret needed)
-- `E2E_FREIGHTER_PASSWORD` — password to unlock the Freighter profile
+- `E2E_FREIGHTER_PASSWORD` — password the generated Freighter profile is
-  snapshot
+  created with and unlocked with (the provisioning script generates one that satisfies Freighter's uppercase/lowercase/digit rules)

 Note the Freighter workflows must set every one of these explicitly: no `.e2e-accounts.env` file exists in CI, and once `E2E_FREIGHTER_PASSWORD`